kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

 ## Prerequisites

-You need to create a workspace, a project and an account (`project-regular`).
-The account must be invited to the project with the role of `operator`.
-For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).
+You need to create a workspace, a project and a user (`project-regular`).
+The user must be invited to the project with the role of `operator`.
+For more information, see [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/).

 ## Create a Job